MHS Calendar of Events

 Often a biographer confronts silences in the record of her subject, when part of the life story is not documented with words.
 Mute sources—objects in the subject’s archive—can pose a challenge for interpretation, but also offer rich opportunities.
 How can biographers read objects as eloquent sources?

 Panelists include Deborah Lutz, whose book The Brontë Cabinet: Three Lives in Nine Objects is a biography of the sisters centered on the humble objects they owned.
-Susan Ware, author of Game, Set, Match: Billie Jean King and the Revolution in Women's Sports, is using artifacts from the Schlesinger Library’s collections in her group biography of suffrage activists.
+Susan Ware, author of the forthcoming Why They Marched: Untold Stories of the Women Who Fought for the Right to Vote, is using artifacts from the Schlesinger Library’s collections in her group biography of suffrage activists.
 Karen Sanchez-Eppler is writing In the Archives of Childhood: Playing with the Past, viewing children’s lives from material things.
 Natalie Dykstra, author of Clover Adams: A Gilded and Heartbreaking Life, will moderate.

 To RSVP: email email@example.com or call (617) 646-0579.close